Aldaba, et al. vs. COMELEC

 Issues

-- Whether the reliability and authoritativeness of population indicators used by Congress in creating a legislative district are non-justiciable political questions.
+- Whether the determination of the reliability and authoritativeness of population indicators used by Congress in creating legislative districts presents a justiciable controversy or a political question.

 Ruling